 Eligibility and Participation

-Eligibility for depression clinical trials varies depending on the specific study.
-Some trials, like the Moonlight-1 trial, are designed for patients aged 18-64 who have been diagnosed with depression before age 55 and are experiencing a current episode lasting between 2 and 24 months.
-Participants must have tried 0, 1, or 2 treatments for depression in the current episode (source).
-Other trials, such as the ALTO-300 trial, are for patients aged 18-70 with an inadequate response to their current antidepressant (source).
+Eligibility for depression clinical trials varies depending on the study’s specific requirements.
+For example, the Moonlight-1 clinical trial targets individuals aged 18-64 who have been diagnosed with depression before age 55 and are experiencing a current depressive episode lasting between 2 and 24 months (source).
+Participants must have tried 0, 1, or 2 treatments for depression in the current episode.
+Other trials, like the ALTO-300 and OARS-7 studies, focus on patients with inadequate responses to current antidepressants, offering compensation and travel reimbursement for participation (source).

 Why You Should Learn More About Depression Clinical Trials Today